Bachelor of Arts in Public Relations

 All students majoring in public relations are required to take a minor (typically 18 credits) that will complement their career and/or personal interests.
 This minor can be from any program either within or outside the School of Communications.
 However, a student majoring in public relations may not minor within the Department of Strategic Communication in public relations or advertising and integrated communications.

-- Plan, conduct, analyze and report primary research findings based on a survey, focus group or other appropriate research means, as well as interpret secondary industry research for a client.
+- Information fluency and analysis – Plan, conduct, analyze and report primary research findings based on a survey, focus group or other appropriate research means, as well as interpret secondary industry research for a client.

-- Propose measurable, attainable objectives for a client based on primary and secondary research findings and produce a campaign strategy designed to help the client achieve its goals.
+- Critical and creative thinking – Propose measurable, attainable objectives for a client based on primary and secondary research findings and produce a campaign strategy designed to help the client achieve its goals.

-- Demonstrate both written and oral proficiency within a variety of traditional and new industry communication vehicles and message delivery formats.
+- Effective communication – Demonstrate both written and oral proficiency within a variety of traditional and new industry communication vehicles and message delivery formats.

-- Demonstrate an ability to work effectively and responsibly within groups and manage relationships with clients, team members and publics to achieve individual and common goals.
+- Social intelligence – Demonstrate an ability to work effectively and responsibly within groups and manage relationships with clients, team members and publics to achieve individual and common goals.

-- Propose an evaluation of a campaign to measure the campaign’s effectiveness.
+- Quantitative and qualitative literacy – Propose an evaluation of a campaign to measure the campaign’s effectiveness.

 Admission Requirements: School of Communications